OldrichD/FolderSync/README.md

 # Folder Sync Project

 #### This is a program that performs one-way synchronization of two folders.
-This program facilitates one-way synchronization of two folders, aiming to keep a replica folder updated with the content of a source folder.
-The synchronization includes various operations such as file updates, copying, and deletions (where renaming is treated as separate delete and copy operations).
-The progress of synchronization, including input parameters, start, performed changes, and completion, is logged to both the console and a specified log file.
+This script carries out a one-way synchronization of two folders to keep the replica folder updated with the contents of the source folder.
+The synchronization includes the following operations: file update, copy, and delete (with renaming being treated as separate delete and copy operations).
+Subfolders are also included in the synchronization, including empty ones.
+The synchronization progress (start, changes made, finish) and input parameters are recorded in a file and output to the console.

 ## Requirements